Monday, 22 April 2024

 I've done this before but as some people on social media seem bothered about the matter, I'll explain it again.
 But first, a word or two about folklore and children's books.
 For at least two hundred years, collectors, writers and editors have put 'traditional', 'anonymous' or 'folk' stories, rhymes and songs into books directed at children.
 The most famous of these is the one we know as Grimms' Fairy Tales' or some such.
 They collected stories and adapted them.
 Another famous collector, adapter and editor was Andrew Lang.
 If you go to google images and put in, say, Andrew Lang and 'Blue Fairy Book' you can see that on the cover it says simply 'Andrew Lang' but on the title page it says 'Edited by Andrew Lang'.

 Some people seem bothered that this format was copied for 'Bear Hunt'.
-That's to say, on the cover it says 'Michael Rosen' and 'Helen Oxenbury' but inside it says 'Retold by Michael Rosen'.
-Though I didn't have a conversation about this at the time, the publishers used the Andrew Lang format.
+That's to say, on the cover it says 'Michael Rosen' and 'Helen Oxenbury' but inside of the hardcover first edition (and all subsequent hardcover editions) and in the full format paperback version, it says 'Retold by Michael Rosen'.
+The board book version which doesn't have the usual endpapers does not have 'retold by Michael Rosen'.
+Though I didn't have a conversation about this at the time, the publishers used the Andrew Lang format for the hardback and full-format paperback versions.

 So put these together and I came up with onomatopoeic words for the passage through the obstacles, I came up with words to describe each obstacle and I added two more obstacles (the snowstorm and the forest) .
 I think I also made some changes that I don't remember now, to the final rush home.
 I had nothing to do with devising or planning the final picture of the bear walking along the beach.
 Indeed, I had nothing to do with how the rhyme/song is pictured.
 Helen Oxenbury did that entirely herself and, as I've always said, what an incredible, beautiful and wonderful job she did.